thomaseizinger/semverlog/README.md

 - Squash-merge your PRs: This will ensure the change file is committed together with the actual change.
 - Delete change files within `.changes` after each release.
   `semverlog` will always consider the entire `.changes` directory.

+## Related tools

+- [changie](https://github.com/miniscruff/changie): Much more features but also more configuration
+- [cargo-changelog](https://github.com/matthiasbeyer/cargo-changelog): No integration with semver (yet)